adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/Functiontypes.md

 }
 ```

-You can see that, validator is passed as an argument to the runUserValidations functions.
-The function can be executed by passing an instance of user struct as an argument.
+You can see that `validator` is passed as an argument to the `runUserValidations` function.
+The validator functions can be executed by passing an instance of the User struct as an argument.

-I have included an example below of how using function types will come in handy while doing multiple functions that validates if an email is valid.
+Below is an example demonstrating how function types are useful when performing multiple validation functions on an email address:

 ```Go
 package main